capabilities-thinking/conversations/README.md

 # Capabilities Thinking
 This is a repository for helping drive a conversation around capabilities thinking, building on the work of the community to help stir up new ideas about how we build and integrate software.
-The goal here is to build upon each other's ideas and existing work to produce work that moves the capabilities discussion forward.
+The goal here is to build upon each other's ideas and existing work to produce work that moves the capabilities discussion forward to help better align product and engineering

 ## What is capability thinking?

+"Capability Thinking is an approach rooted in enterprise architecture, event-driven design, and modern API strategy...the focus shifts from exposing data or technical resources to clarifying what your system can actually do for its consumers."  - Daniel Kocot

 "Capability Thinking reframes the unit of design.
 Instead of exposing granular resources, platforms describe discrete business functions such as Ship Order, Process Payment, or Approve Loan." - Daniel Kocot